- Course Code:

 This course provides a critical overview of economic theories, methods and economic policy-debates from a gender perspective.
 The course is designed to cover major debates in gender economics relevant to developed and developing countries.
 The course analyses orthodox economic theory and provides students with a gender-critique.
 The course will also offer students the chance to explore alternative feminist economic theory and apply these different theoretical understandings to concrete examples in the real world.

-The course is split into five parts over two terms, covering the following:
+The course is split into five parts over two terms, covering the following topics:

 (Note: For BSc Economics and BSc Development Economics students both these courses are core courses in year 2 of their degrees, but BA two-subject degree students can only take EITHER of these two courses in their year 2)